 Short But Sweet Bio of Cain

 1931 took him and his second family to Hollywood.
 His new goal was to write a novel.
-In 1934 "The Postman Always Rings Twice", his first novel made him rather famous and he became in high demand as a studio writer.
+In 1934 "The Postman Always Rings Twice", his first novel, made him famous and he became in high demand as a studio writer.

 After "Mildred Pierce" in 1941 his popularity faded, he married again and finally in 1947 married once more settling with Florence McBeth, an opera singer like his mother.
-They spent the rest of their lives in Maryland and he continued to write, study classical music and lived the retired life.
+They relocate in Maryland and he continued to write, study classical music and lived the retired life.
 He died in 1977 at 85.

-Have you heard of James Cain before reading this?
+Have you heard of James M Cain before reading this?

 Do Not Let the Best of James M Cain Slip By

-Since the mini series "Mildred Pierce", book owners have been putting their vintage James M Cain novels up for sale on eBay.
+The mini series "Mildred Pierce" prompted book owners to put their vintage James M Cain novels up for sale.
 Buy them now before those books go in hiding again.
-Before the release of the HBO series Mildred Pierce, it was very rare to see his books on eBay or old second hand book stores.
-My son even looked for them one year to surprise me with a Christmas gift, and only one choice was available.
-I received Past All Dishonor, about a prostitute and the guy who fell for her after the Civil War.
-I have bought 6 of his used novels for myself since the new miniseries was shown.
+Before the release of the HBO series Mildred Pierce, it was very rare to see his books on eBay.
+I have bought 6 of his used novels for myself since the new miniseries.

 The first film treatment of the novel with Joan Crawford changed the plot and ending.
 The novel's ending does not involve murder.
 It is a very believable story and that was Cain's aim in all his writings.